-The MHRA will be responsible for reviewing applications from companies for orphan designation at the time of a marketing authorisation application (MAA).
+The MHRA will review applications for orphan designation at the time of a marketing authorisation (MA) or variation application.

 See the UK Rare diseases strategy for other supportive activities.